jbilcke-hf/splatter-api/README.md

 ### What is this project?

+WARNING - This project is not finished!

 Gaussian Splatting API is a REST API to generate 3D Gaussian Splatting scenes from a set of images.

 It is a wrapper around [MrNERF/gaussian-splatting-cuda](https://github.com/MrNeRF/gaussian-splatting-cuda).

+### TODO

+- [x] Compile gaussian-splatting-cuda with Docker
+- [ ] Support upload of assets
+- [ ] Support download of scenes

 ### License